kevinwlu/iot/lesson3/README.md

 ## Lab 3A: Python

 * If Python has not been installed on Windows, [download](https://www.python.org/downloads/windows/) and install the latest version of Python 3
-* On Windows 10, edit path in "System Properties > Advanced > Environment Variables" and add
+* On Windows, edit path in "System Properties > Advanced > Environment Variables" and add
 ```sh
 C:\Users\...\AppData\Local\Programs\Python\Python...
 C:\Users\...\AppData\Local\Programs\Python\Python...\Scripts